-The preceding output shows how the ogg123 command line is used and lists available options.
-Piping the output to the less command lets you page through it.
+The preceding output shows how the man command line is used and lists available options.

 Using man Pages

 Suppose you want to find man pages for commands related to a certain word.
 Use the apropos command to search the man page database.
 This shows man pages that have crontab in the man page NAME line: